Join Us!

 As a scientific community, the Stress and Development Lab aims to provide supportive space for scientific dialogue and development.
 To this end, we are committed to fostering a safe and supportive community in which all members are able to contribute fully regardless of age, gender, race, ethnicity, national origin, religion, gender identity and expression, sexual orientation, disability, or any other applicable basis.
 We expect all of our members to behave in ways that promote the supportive and productive exchange of ideas, treating all individuals equitably and with respect.

-Lab Director Katie McLaughlin is not accepting graduate students for the 2024-2025 admissions cycle.
+Lab Director Katie McLaughlin is no longer accepting graduate students at Harvard University.

 Thank you for your interest in the Stress and Development Lab!